Arista

 The efficiency of data center cooling is all about where the cooling units are placed and, for the predominant air cooling systems, how the air is distributed.
 Below are some best practices for these systems, based on ASHRAE recommendations:

-- Don’t over-cool IT!
+• Don’t over-cool your IT systems.
 Instead, be more energy efficient by opting for the highest feasible supply air temperature as recommended by ASHRAE.

 How expert advice can help you keep your cool